---

 ## The Problem

-Workflow functions run inside a sandboxed VM where every value that crosses a function boundary must be serializable (JSON-safe).
 AI SDK model providers — `openai("gpt-4o")`, `anthropic("claude-sonnet-4-20250514")`, etc. — return complex objects with methods, closures, and internal state.
-Passing one directly into a step causes a serialization error.
+Passing one directly into a step causes a serialization error, and you can't bolt `WORKFLOW_SERIALIZE` onto a third-party class.

 ```typescript lineNumbers